NeTT-Group/MacBines-Explorer/README.md

-# MacBines-Explorer
+# MacBines Explorer

-The official repository for all versions of MacBines Explorer
+The official repository for all versions of MacBines Explorer.